isomerpages/moe-geylangmtdpri/_co-curricular-activities/Clubs & Societies/Environmental Science Club.md

 ### Our CCA activities

-1)Work closely with Nparks to plan and conduct activities for schoolmates during recess
+<p style="text-align: justify;">1) Work closely with Nparks to plan and conduct activities for schoolmates during recess

-* Be a Green Champion on World Water Day and Earth Day
+<p style="text-align: justify;">* Be a Green Champion on World Water Day and Earth Day
-* Be Nparks Community in Nature (CIN) programme and design/lead a Biodiversity trail in school garden.
+<p style="text-align: justify;">* Be Nparks Community in Nature (CIN) programme and design/lead a Biodiversity trail in school garden.

-2)Enrich in our Science learning experiences with investigative using STEM activities.
+<p style="text-align: justify;">2) Enrich in our Science learning experiences with investigative using STEM activities.<br>
--	Dunman High School interns who planned a Recycled car making with our P5 and P6 in 2023
+<p style="text-align: justify;">-	Dunman High School interns who planned a Recycled car making with our P5 and P6 in 2023<br>
--	Conducting a mini Greenhouse making as part of NIE research for some students
+<p style="text-align: justify;">-	Conducting a mini Greenhouse making as part of NIE research for some students<br>
--	Making bridges, aluminum tray maze,  during CCA
+<p style="text-align: justify;">- Making bridges, aluminum tray maze,  during CCA <br>
--	Partnering 1 team of Republic Polytechnic students in vermicomposting investigation project
+<p style="text-align: justify;">-	Partnering 1 team of Republic Polytechnic students in vermicomposting investigation project <br>
--	Workshops on Strawbees with quikbots
+<p style="text-align: justify;">-	Workshops on Strawbees with quikbots

-3)Take care of our school garden
+<p style="text-align: justify;">3) Take care of our school garden<br>
--	Water the plants
+-	Water the plants<br>
--	Remove the weeds
+-	Remove the weeds<br>
--	Plant new plants
+-	Plant new plants<br>
--	Pick up the litter at the garden
+-	Pick up the litter at the garden<br>